RELOCATION & RETURN OF NON-INVENTORIAL OFFICE EQUIPMENT PLAN GUIDELINES

 1) Identify who is eligible to retrieve office equipment.
 Employees who are working 100% remotely should be given priority for removing the equipment they need.
 If an employee is assigned to work at UCLA, then a safe and functional workstation must remain at their campus work site and equipment should not be removed.

-3) Establish procedure for removal and return.
+3) Establish a procedure for removal and return.
 Departments are responsible for coordinating building access and may choose to have employees (with supervisory approval) pick up items or, when needed, have chairs and equipment delivered.
 Supervisors should review procedures with employees, including proper handling of materials and verifying their ability to safely remove equipment.
 See related information for safe lifting fact sheets.
 All employees coming to campus and their departments must follow campus procedures for minimizing the spread of COVID-19.
-An agreement has been put into place with the delivery service provider CPM to pick up and deliver task chairs and/or computer equipment from the office to employees’ remote worksites, if needed.
-Refer to Purchase Orders for Home Equipment Delivery for more information.

 4) Document the removal process.
 It is recommended that items being removed are logged on a UCLA Equipment Removal Request Form to ensure accurate record-keeping of UCLA property.
 Further, departments must communicate their expectations to employees before any property is removed, as employees will be held responsible for missing equipment.
 Any property that is removed from campus must be returned when the employee is directed to do so.

-The core of a department's plan is deciding how to distribute equipment approved for removal.
-Coordination with various stakeholders (IT, Building Operations, Security), and consideration of the workforce size is necssary for success.
-Appointments are strongly encouaged to minimize occupants within buildings and maintain a smooth and orderly system.
+- The core of a department's plan is deciding how to distribute equipment approved for removal.
+Coordination with various stakeholders (IT, Building Operations, Security), and consideration of the workforce size are necessary for success.
+Appointments are strongly encouraged to minimize occupants within buildings and maintain a smooth and orderly system.

 - Can employees take any furniture home?